yuti-AMZ/GDG-2026-Capstone-project-Parking-Spot-Finder-Flutter/README.md

 # capstone

-A new Flutter project for capstone
+A new Flutter project for capstone GDG AASTU
 ## Getting Started

 This project is a starting point for a Flutter application.